dseguy/changedBehavior/behavior/case-with-semicolon.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Case statements followed by a semicolon (;) are deprecated, use a colon (:) instead in /codes/case-with-semicolon.php on line 5
+   PHP Deprecated:  Case statements followed by a semicolon (;) are deprecated, use a colon (:) instead

-   Deprecated: Case statements followed by a semicolon (;) are deprecated, use a colon (:) instead in /codes/case-with-semicolon.php on line 5
+   Deprecated: Case statements followed by a semicolon (;) are deprecated, use a colon (:) instead 2
-   2